Exploiting Multiple Sequence Lengths in Fast End to End Training for Image Captioning: Results

-\textbf{COCO Online Evaluation}.
-We evaluate ExpansionNet v2 using the ensemble configuration and adopting the standard Beam Search (beam size 5) over the official testing set of 40.775 images, submitting the predictions to the online testing server.
-Results are reported in Table \ref{tab:online_table_eval}, c5 and c40 represent the scores in case of 5 and 40 reference captions (unknown to the user) respectively.
-Similarly to the offline case, it achieves the new state of art performance across all metrics (2 July 2022), in particular it outperforms the previous best performing model by a margin of 1.2 BLEU4 (c40), 0.2 METEOR (c40), 0.5 ROUGE-L (c40) and 2.5 CIDEr-D in both c5 and c40 instances. \\
+We evaluate ExpansionNet v2 using the ensemble configuration and adopting the standard Beam Search (beam size 5) over the official testing set of 40775 images, submitting the predictions to the online testing server.
+Results are reported in Table \ref{tab:online_table_eval}. c5 and c40 represent the scores of 5 and 40 reference captions (unknown to the user), respectively.

+Our model achieves State-of-the-Art performance (as of 2 July 2022) among non-generative models trained on MS-COCO 2014, outperforming the previous one \cite{wang2022end} by a margin of 1.2 BLEU4 (c40), 0.2 METEOR (c40), 0.5 ROUGE-L (c40) and 2.5 CIDEr-D in both c5 and c40 instances.
+However, it is ultimately outperformed, by a significant margin, by generative models \cite{wang2022ofa, wang2022git} which we consider orthogonal to our work since they focus more on training method and data quality rather than architecture design.